 Even one penny given by a corporation to a pro-abortion group is too much.
 Not only does it support the group’s anti-life activities, it serves as an endorsement of the group and ultimately its abortion practices.

-Corporate leaders often claim they also support Christian or other good causes.
+Corporate executives often claim they also support Christian or other good causes.
 This is often true and they should be lauded for it.
 The corporation is being boycotted because of the evil that is being done, not the good.
 Despite the insinuation by the corporations, the good does not excuse or counterbalance the evil.

 Few corporate leaders would come right out and admit that they support the abortion industry.
 In any case, supporting Planned Parenthood in any way releases unrestricted funds for abortion-related activity.
-Furthermore, Planned Parenthood’s “educational” programs and its business activities that are unrelated to reproduction nevertheless facilitate its abortion business by expanding it customer base for abortion.
+Furthermore, Planned Parenthood’s “educational” programs and its business activities that are unrelated to reproduction nevertheless facilitate its abortion business by expanding its customer base for abortion.
 (See also “What harm is really being done?” below.)
 It is important to remember that giving money to Planned Parenthood legitimizes it by saying the group is worth supporting.
 If the Ku Klux Klan were to start a reading program for children that was totally free of racism, would corporations fund it?
 Would anyone accept the corporate claim that the grant was restricted to the reading program only?

 People are not responsible for the money after they buy the product.
 It is the corporation that is then morally responsible.